 You will probably sit for several days at the drop-off site.
 Remember, resources in disaster areas are scarce.
 Make sure you replenish your fuel, food, and water supplies before you arrive in a disaster area.
 In addition, be patient.
 Several other truck drivers will be in your situation – waiting around to be unloaded.
 Remain calm and polite.
 A bad attitude will not make things go faster.

 DJ also advises you to “ensure the detention rate and final total amount of detention pay are listed on your rate confirmation sheet.”
 Knowing how long you are going to sit, and how much you will be paid for sitting, will help you plan for your trip.

 Keep a well-organized, paper trail

 Keep records of all your purchases and paperwork.
 Include details on deadheaded miles, layovers, linehaul, detention, and other accessorial charges.
 Also, keep detailed notes on conversations with brokers, including emails.
 “Get agreements in writing; do not simply accept a verbal confirmation.”
 Brokers deal with an influx of freight during natural disasters and are dealing with a great deal more paperwork than usual.
 A paper trail is the best way to ensure everyone is accountable.

 Natural disasters slow everything down, including payments for loads.
 Payments can be even slower if you sign a contract.
 To speed up funds, it is best to utilize a trusted factoring company like TAFS.
 We can get you paid within hours*, instead of several months down the road.

-Thank you to all the drivers giving their time to help in the wake of Harvey, Irma, Maria, and the fires in the West.
+Thank you to all the drivers giving their time to help in the wake of natural disasters.
 You are enabling these areas to get back on their feet.
 We appreciate what you are doing and, in return, want to ensure your business is protected.
 Read the fine print and stay safe.